Ready to take your small business to the next level?!

 - Benchmarking – Compare your site to others in your industry.
 For this, you need to enable Benchmarking first.

 - Users Flow – You can learn more about the paths your visitors take once they get on your site.
 Where they are coming from, their traffic sources, which pages they visit, and where they leave your website.
-This can help you understand their behavior and identify weak spots on your site.
+This can help you understand their behaviour and identify weak spots on your site.
 This can be particularly useful for e-commerce sites to understand the path that users typically take to conversion, as well as for bloggers seeking to understand which articles bring the most users to the site, and where users typically navigate after reading them.

 3. Acquisition reports